 Despite these advancements, a systematic framework to guarantee the safety of generally interconnected systems, especially when dealing with reduced-order models embedded within complex feedback loops, remains an open challenge.

-The main contribution of this paper is the establishment of a formal framework, based on singular perturbation (or timescale separation) theory, to guarantee the safety of feedback-interconnected systems.
-Specifically, we provide sufficient conditions lifting a CBF designed for a reduced-order model to the overall nonlinear, feedback-interconnected system.
-By adapting techniques from singular perturbation analysis, we show that if the neglected subsystem evolves on a sufficiently faster timescale than the reduced-order model, then a composite CBF can be constructed to certify the forward invariance of the safe set for the full interconnected system.
+The main contribution of this paper is the establishment of a formal framework, inspired by singular perturbation (or timescale separation) theory for stability (see, e.g., the pioneering work~\cite{kokotovic1968singular} or the surveys~\cite{kokotovic1976singular,kokotovic1999singular,abdelgalil2023multi}), to guarantee safety of feedback-interconnected systems.
+Timescale separation arises naturally in modern applications in which there is interaction between physical domains evolving at different rates (e.g., the electrical and mechanical components of robotic systems) or between physical plants and optimization algorithms.
+Specifically, we provide sufficient conditions to lift a CBF designed for a reduced-order model to the overall nonlinear, feedback-interconnected system.
+Inspired by techniques from singular perturbations for stability, we show that if the neglected subsystem evolves on a sufficiently faster timescale than the reduced-order model, then a composite CBF can be constructed to certify the forward invariance of the safe set for the full interconnected system.
 Notably, our approach applies to broad classes of nonlinear dynamics without requiring a strict cascade structure or restrictive inversion-based feedback laws.
 From an implementation perspective, the proposed framework allows safe controllers to be synthesized solely for the lower-dimensional reduced-order model.
-This significantly simplifies the safety filter design and reduces the computational load, while still providing formal safety guarantees for the overall interconnection.
-This timescale separation arises naturally in modern applications, such as the interaction between physical domains evolving at different rates (e.g., the electrical and mechanical components of robotic systems), or the interconnection of physical systems with online optimization algorithms.
+This significantly simplifies the safety filter design and reduces the online computational load, while still providing safety guarantees for the overall interconnection.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we review the definition of CBFs for continuous-time systems and the related safety guarantees.
 In Section~\ref{sec:framework}, we introduce the considered framework and our goal.
-In Section~\ref{sec:examples}, we present motivating examples to illustrate the application of the proposed framework.
-In Section~\ref{sec:result}, we establish the main result of the paper and we formally demonstrate it in Appendix~\ref{sec:proof}.
-Finally, in Section~\ref{sec:simulations}, we evaluate the proposed approach with numerical simulations.
+In Section~\ref{sec:examples}, we present motivating examples for our framework.
+In Section~\ref{sec:result}, we establish our main result.
+Finally, in Section~\ref{sec:simulations}, we test the proposed approach with numerical simulations.